alxarch/ycat/README.md

         --max-stack <SIZE>       Jsonnet VM max stack size (default 500)

 EVAL:
+    <SCRIPT>                     Evaluate a Jsonnet script for each value.
+    -x, --exec <SCRIPT>          Same as above regardless of file extension.
-    -e, --eval <SNIPPET>         Process values with Jsonnet
+    -e, --eval <SNIPPET>         Evaluate a Jsonnet snippet for each value.

 If no INPUT is specified, values are read from stdin as YAML.
 If FILE is "-" or "" values are read from stdin until EOF.
-If FILE has no type option format is detected from extension.
+If FILE has no type option, format is detected from extension:
+    .json         -> JSON
+    .yaml, .yml   -> YAML
+    .jsonnet      -> Jsonnet script
+    .*            -> YCAT_FORMAT environment variable or YAML

+Default output format is YAML unless YCAT_OUTPUT environment variable is 'json'

 ```

 ## Examples